jamesbiv/ircii-webassembly/README.md

 <p>ircII is a free, open-source Unix IRC and ICB client written in C. Initially released in the late 1980s, it is the oldest IRC client still maintained. <a href="https://en.wikipedia.org/wiki/IrcII" target="_blank">Wikipedia</a>.</p>

-<p>Emulating ircII to work in WebAssembly required the reworking of the Makefile, adjusting the defs.h, removing OpenSSL support*, and adding support for ncurses for Emscripten.
+<p>Emulating ircII to work in WebAssembly required changing the configure script, reworking the Makefile, adjusting the defs.h, and adding support for ncurses for Emscripten.
 Along with a patch file and emscripten shell file which I have created for this repository.</p>

-<p>* <b>Note:</b> TLS/SSL communications are handled via <a href="https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API" target="_blank">WebSockets</a>, see <a href="#finalconsiderations">final considerations</a> below.</p>

 <h2>Installation</h2>